ramp-eu/Process_Optimization/README.md

    application and runs the optimization algorithm.
 The module returns the optimal values of the process parameters, together with the achieved quality

-## Getting started

-The following steps are recommended to setting up the module:

-1. Resource preparation for training and running inference (Configuration is compatible to AWS and Azure at the moment)
-2. Running docker containers locally with configured resources

 ## Usage

 0. Contact TDS and RAMP for granting access to private docker repo in RAMP (docker.ramp.eu)